alanstevens/resume/README.md

 Any code derived from those sources is licensed under their original license.
 My enhancements alone are licensed under Creative Commons.

-Thanks to [Bob Yexley](https://github.com/ryexley/resume) for showing me how to build my html from a json data file with handlebars.
+Thanks to [Bob Yexley](https://github.com/ryexley/resume) for showing me how to build my html from a json data file using handlebars.

 #### TODO
-get jquery placeholder shim working for older versions of IE fix font in contact textarea in IE
+get jquery placeholder shim working for older versions of IE
+fix font in contact textarea in IE
 fix the social ul on mobile
 request endorsements